Quick Facts | Answer |

 When Can’t a Landlord Raise Rent in Illinois?

-In some cities, the local law specifically prevents landlords from increasing rent in retaliation.
-For example, in Chicago, an action by a landlord is considered retaliatory if it occurs within one year after something a tenant does.
+In some cities in Illinois, local law specifically prevents landlords from increasing rent in retaliation.
+For example, in Chicago, the law assumes a rent increase is retaliatory if it occurs within one year of certain protected tenant actions:

 - Filing a complaint with the appropriate agency regarding the health or safety of the property